burnedfaceless/90in90-Android/README.md

 # 90 in 90

 This is a simple app I made to track AA Meetings when I first stopped drinking.
-I needed to learn how to use Room for work so I went ahead and built this as it was a simpler use of Room than the app I needed to build for work.
+Whenever I learn a new technology, I create a simple example that illustrates its use.
+I created this app when I needed to learn the Room SQLite ORM for work.

-I'm not planning on updating this app any time soon (the current version isn't published on Google Play).